Forcing as a computational process: Introduction

 \section{Introduction}

-The method of forcing, introduced by Paul Cohen to show the consistency of the failure of the continuum hypothesis, has become ubiquitous within set theory.\footnote{We will give an overview of the construction during Section~\ref{Section.Computing-forcing-extensions}.
-For full details we refer the reader to \cite{Shoenfield1971:UnramifiedForcing} or \cite{Kunen1980:SetTheory}.
-See also \cite{Chow2007:ABeginnersGuideToForcing} for a conceptual overview. } In this paper we analyze this method from the perspective of computable structure theory.
+The method of forcing, introduced by Paul Cohen to show the consistency of the failure of the continuum hypothesis, has become ubiquitous within set theory.
+In this paper we analyze this method from the perspective of computable structure theory.
 To what extent is forcing an effective process?

 \begin{mainquestion*} Given an oracle for a countable model of set theory $M$, to what extent can we compute its various forcing extensions $M[G]$? \end{mainquestion*}